planvmr/myblog/source/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+Hello!
+This is my very first customized website!
+I can't wait to learn more advanced coding so I can make this website awesome.  [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jekyll" %} /